LTLA/chipseqDBResults/h3k9ac.knit.md

 ## Examining the data with MDS plots

-Multi-dimensional scaling (MDS) plots are used to examine the similarities between libraries.
+Multi-dimensional scaling (MDS) plots are used to examine the similarities between samples.
-The distance between a pair of libraries on this plot represents the overall log-fold change between those libraries.
+The distance between a pair of samples on this plot represents the overall log-fold change between those samples.
 Ideally, replicates should cluster together while samples from different conditions should be separate.
+While the mature B replicates are less tightly grouped, samples still separate by cell type in Figure \@ref(fig:mdsplot).
-Libraries from different cell types separate well in Figure \@ref(fig:mdsplot), indicating that significant differences are likely to be present between cell types.
+This suggests that our downstream analysis will be able to detect significant differences in enrichment between cell types.

 ```r